 HVAC technicians understand how to tackle all furnace emergencies.
 They can improve the functionality of your furnace to an enormous extent.
 When you are misinformed or make wrong decisions, you are putting your house at risk – bad repairs can even burn down your apartment and invite accidents.

 The heating efficiency of a furnace improves substantially with periodic cleaning.
 You can keep the venting system unclogged and ensure all essential components – condensate drain, gas distribution, and flames health – are in control.
 Our HVAC technicians are trained to create specialized services that guarantee 100% satisfaction.
-You can speak to our customer service representative for an estimate.
+You can speak to a local westchester county heating service company for an estimate.
 We will get back to you with the required information and schedule the repair.

 Furnace issues can be critical.
 If you fail to take timely action, you are at risk of putting your equipment in danger.
 Your furnace can face condensate drain clogging, or it may run into venting problems.
 With periodic furnace repair service, you enhance the safety of your heating system subsequently.
 Rite Temp is available to answer your queries.
 Our 24/7 customer helpline is meant to offer prompt solutions for all HVAC problems.